Temperature dependence of $p$-wave contacts in a harmonically trapped Fermi gas

+The measured peak contact can be compared with earlier work.
+Ref.~\cite{Nagase} reported $C_v/(N R_{\rm e})=0.7$ in $^6$Li at $T/T_F\sim0.3$ as the sum over unresolved $m$ channels, consistent with our summed value of $0.6(1)$ and strongly validating the use of closed-channel molecule numbers.
+Ref.~\cite{Luciuk2016} found $C_{v,m}/(N R_{\rm e})\approx1$ in $^{40}$K at $T/T_F\sim0.2$ for both $m=0$ and the sum of $m=\pm1$, whereas we observe $0.2$ and $0.4$, respectively.
+The differences remain a missing piece toward a universal understanding.

-In summary, we have shown that $p$-wave contacts $C_{v,m}$ are governed by both $T_F$ and $T/T_F$ due to the presence of dipolar splitting and the effective range contributions, in contrast to $s$-wave Fermi gases.
+In conclusion, we have shown that $p$-wave contacts $C_{v,m}$ are governed by both $T_F$ and $T/T_F$ due to the presence of dipolar splitting and the effective range contributions, in contrast to $s$-wave Fermi gases.
 Nevertheless, similar to the $s$-wave case, the virial expansion provides a powerful framework for estimating thermodynamics.
-Our results establish a key means for characterizing the many-body properties and thermodynamic behavior of strongly interacting $p$-wave Fermi gases.
+Our results establish a key means for characterizing the many-body properties and thermodynamic behavior of Fermi gases with $p$-wave interactions.

-We acknowledge Shi-Guo Peng for a fruitful discussion on the second virial coefficient.
+\textit{Acknowledgment}--- We acknowledge Shi-Guo Peng for a fruitful discussion on the second virial coefficient.
 This work is supported by JSPS KAKENHI Grant Number JP24K00553.
-The author is supported by the Tsubame Scholarship of Institute of Science Tokyo.
+K.N. is supported by the Tsubame Scholarship of Institute of Science Tokyo.